pyggpen/send_sms/README.md

 Order of operations is so it doesn't clobber other processes writing to the file.

 If it can't reach the share, it dies with an error stored on the local machine.

+To dos:
+Make it so the message and phone number are stored in a sqlite db instead of flat files.
+Learn how to daemonize something?